dalekunce/UHI/WIRING.md

 - If SD mount fails, check that the card is FAT32-formatted, try a different card, and ensure CS pin matches `SD.begin()` in `src/main.cpp`.
 - If pins conflict with your board variant, pick other free UART-capable pins and update `src/main.cpp`.

----

-If you'd like, I can also add a small photo/diagram file (SVG/PNG) for the README or export a printable PDF with the wiring diagram.
-                                                                                                │  [ GPIO18 ]  │<── SD SCK